dwavesystems/dimod/docs/reference/api_samplers_composites.rst

-.. _api:
+.. _dimod_api_samplers_composites:

 ===============================
 API for Samplers and Composites
 ===============================

-You can create your own samplers with dimod's :class:`.Sampler` abstract base class (ABC) providing complementary methods (e.g., ‘sample_qubo’ if only ‘sample_ising’ is implemented), consistent responses, etc.
+You can create your own samplers with dimod's :class:`.Sampler` abstract base class (ABC) providing complementary methods (e.g., 'sample_qubo' if only 'sample_ising' is implemented), consistent responses, etc.

 Properties of dimod Sampler Abstract Base Classes
 =================================================

 The following table describes the inheritance, properties, methods/mixins of sampler ABCs.

 .. list-table::
     :header-rows: 1